 You use a dialect for everything in everyday life.
-If you’re buying sweets, hanging out with friends, ordering food, or even learning about the various sites, you do it all in local dialect.
+If you’re buying sweets, hanging out with friends, ordering food, or even learning about the various sites, you do it all in the local dialect.

 Arabic dialects don’t have a standardized written form, so they easily absorb words from other languages.
 This means that dialects can vary even within a country, and within a region, because of slang that gets borrowed from nearby countries.
 Egyptian Arabic has words from Turkish and even Italian (very few, though).
 North African Arabic gets word from nearby European languages — French, Italian, and Spanish.